Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Background

 Another choice is the probability of improvement (\texttt{PI})~\shortcite{kushner1964new}:

-Note that $y^\star$ is a control parameter that must be specified in algorithms or by users.
-While \texttt{PI} inclines to exploit knowledge, \texttt{EI} inclines to explore unseen regions.
-Since the acquisition function of TPE is equivalent to \texttt{PI}~\shortcite{watanabe2022ctpe,watanabe2023ctpe,song2022general}~\footnote{ As in the original proposition~\shortcite{bergstra2011algorithms}, the acquisition function of TPE is \texttt{EI}, but at the same time, \texttt{\texttt{EI}} is eqivalent to \texttt{PI} in the TPE formulation. }, TPE inclines to search locally.

-In order to compute acquisition functions, we need to model $p(y | \xv, \D)$.
-A typical choice is Gaussian process regression~\shortcite{williams2006gaussian}.
-Other choices include random forests, e.g. SMAC by \shortciteA{hutter2011sequential}, and KDEs, e.g. TPE by \shortciteA{bergstra2011algorithms,bergstra2013making}.
-In the next section, we describe how to model $p(y | \xv, D)$ by KDEs in TPE.
+Note that $y^\star$ is a control parameter specified by algorithms or users.
+In principle, \texttt{PI} is exploitative and \texttt{EI} is explorative.
+TPE is an exploitative BO method because the acquisition function of TPE is equivalent to \texttt{PI} as shown by \shortciteA{watanabe2022ctpe,watanabe2023ctpe,song2022general}~\footnote{ \shortciteA{bergstra2011algorithms} originally state that the acquisition function of TPE is \texttt{EI}, but \texttt{EI} is equivalent to \texttt{PI} in the TPE formulation. }.
+Owing to the exploitative nature, TPE is inclined to search locally.
+The posterior $p(y | \xv, \D)$ computation varies depending on the BO methods.
+Although a typical choice is Gaussian process regression~\shortcite{williams2006gaussian}, practical methods such as SMAC~\shortcite{hutter2011sequential} and TPE use random forests and KDEs, respectively.
+The next section describes the posterior modeling $p(y | \xv, D)$ for TPE by KDEs.